kostyfisik/PKM-sync-template/notes/chore.md

 actively developed as of late 2022, I am searching for a more future-proof format for my notes.

 # Opinionated settings

-It is an opinionated setup, but you are welcome to make changes by forking and customizing it.
-However, it would be appreciated if you could contribute back any changes that improve compatibility with the mentioned PKM software or add new ones to the list.
+It is an opinionated setup, but you have the freedom to modify it by forking and personalizing it according to your preferences.
+However, it would be great if you could share any changes you make that enhance compatibility with the mentioned PKM software or introduce new ones to the existing list.

 See [[chore.pkm.settings]] for more details.

 # Compatibility Limitation

-To keep interoperability there is a number of rules that restrict usage of advanced features that are unique or have a distinct implementation in various PKM programs, see [[chore.pkm.limitations]]
+To ensure compatibility, there are certain rules that limit the use of advanced features that are specific to different PKM programs.
+For more information, refer to [[chore.pkm.limitations]].

+# Note

+Most of the text in this template was rewritten using ChatGPT with the following prompt:

+    Rewrite in plain English to improve readability using Markdown format:
+    __text to rewrite__